Prerequisites

 After installation, you’re ready to:

-2. Create your first environment with vibekit local create
+2. Run your first agent with vibekit claude "Hello world"

 For a quick overview of all commands, see the Quick Reference.